FAQS

 Then there will be lots of platonic touch options for you to choose from, including hand-holding, sitting side by side or back to back, hugging, cradling, spooning, and pretty much anything else platonic that we're both comfortable with on the day.
 (For details of some limits on what we can do, please see the code of conduct.)

-Or you might choose to spend some or all of your session talking through any barriers you face to experiencing platonic touch, and ways to access more touch in your everyday life.
+Or you might choose to spend (some of) your session talking through any barriers you face to experiencing platonic touch, and ways to access more touch in your everyday life.
 Read more

 Reasons for coming to a cuddle session include isolation, not having people around who like to share platonic touch, and wanting to overcome difficulties around touch in a safe and caring context.